The Bestway 58230 Flowclear drainage pump - a quick and easy way to drain your pool or spa water automatically and conveniently

 So, from the moment you buy your inflatable hot tub or swimming pool, you need to have sanitiser ready to add to your water.
 You can either use granules or tablets.
 For both methods we recommend adding the sanitiser to a small bucket of water and mixing the chemicals before applying to the water.
 If you have purchased one of the 2021 range of Lay-Z-Spa hot tubs then you can use the ChemConnect dispenser included in your package.
 Whatever method you choose, you wait at least 1 hour after adding chemicals before you can use your hot tub or pool.

 Once you have added sanitising chemicals to the water you will need a test kit ready to confirm the correct doses and treatment has been applied.
 A test kit is essential for maintaining proper doses of sanitiser and PH balance in your water and is extremely easy to use.
-We recommend our premium Taiwanese Test Kit(also available with our Basic Maintenance Kit for Hot Tubs and our Basic Maintenance Kit for Hot Tubs/Swimming Pools), which takes less than 30 seconds to use, is extremely accurate and can be used over 50 times.
+We recommend our premium Taiwanese Test Kit, which takes less than 30 seconds to use, is extremely accurate and can be used over 50 times.
 Check out the video below, where we demonstrate how to fill the test kit cylinders and test the free chlorine and PH levels of the water using 5 drops of the Phenol Red (red) and OTO (yellow) liquids provided.

 The ideal PH levels are between 7.2 and 7.8 on the scale, and the ideal free chlorine levels are between 0.5 and 1.5 (we find that closure to 0.5 on the reader is a more comfortable experience).
 We would also recommend testing your water every time you get in your hot tub or pool – just be extra safe.
 If chemical levels have fallen far outside the normal ranges, it is recommended that the water is completely replaced and re-treated.

 After a few days of usage the pH levels in your water will begin to change.
 When this is detected then you either need to change your water, or add pH Increaser or pH Decreaser to maintain a healthy pH balance in your hot tub or swimming pool.
 This is important as it will help to prevent a range of problems caused by pH levels which are too high or low, and is also a very simple process, as you can see in our video below.
-We have chemicals for increasing and decreasing your PH levels in our Accessories and Water Chemicals collection, and in our Intermediate and Ultimate Hot Tub maintenance kits.
+We have chemicals for increasing and decreasing your PH levels in our Accessories and Water Chemicals collection.

 PH Level results: